temenostech/temenos-platform-documentation/docfx_project/home/techguides/deploy-an-update-to-an-existing-environment.md

 </br>

 # Trigger Deployment #
-•	After all the required features are committed and pushed to the Environment Repository, you have to deploy these features in your Environment.
-To do this, login to your organisation, select your environment, locate **Repository** Application and click the **Deploy** button.
+After all the required features are committed and pushed to the Environment Repository, you have to deploy these features in your Environment.
+To do this, login to your organisation, select your environment, locate **Repository** Application and click the **Deploy** button:

 ![repo deploy 1](./images/use-git-deploy.png)